Enhancing Conformal Prediction via Class Similarity: Experiments

 \subsection{The effect of $\lambda$ on the metrics}

-In this section, we examine how the penalty coefficient $\lambda$ influences both the \#Superclasses and the average prediction-set size.
-In Figure \ref{figure: effect of lambda on metrics}, we present both metrics for different values of $\lambda$.
-In order to emphasize practical usage we used only 10\% of the data for calibration and another 10\% for validation.
-As expected, for a large range of $\lambda$ the \#Superclasses decreases as $\lambda$ increases, reflecting the intended effect of the penalty.
+In this section, we examine how the penalty coefficient $\lambda$ \tomt{affects the performance.} In Figure \ref{figure: effect of lambda on metrics}, we present \tomt{the metrics of MA-CS with different values of $\lambda$ for CIFAR-100, ResNet50 and RAPS score with $\alpha=0.1$.} In order to emphasize practical usage, we used only 10\% of the data for calibration and another 10\% for validation.

+\tomt{Examining \#Superclasses (red curve in Figure \ref{figure: effect of lambda on metrics}(left)),} as expected, for a large range of $\lambda$ it decreases as $\lambda$ increases, reflecting the intended effect of the penalty.
 The slight increase starting from a very large (impractical) value of $\lambda$ can be explained by a decrease in number of samples with empty prediction sets.
 Namely, even for samples where the minimal score across labels is quite large, due to overly large $\lambda$ the CP threshold becomes large enough to upper bound the minimal score.

-As for the average set size, observe that it initially decreases for small values of $\lambda$, aligned with Theorem \ref{thm:avgSize_behavior}.
-Then, after reaching a minimum, the metric increases with $\lambda$.
-These observations suggest that there exists a regime of $\lambda$ in which both metrics exhibit improvement, underscoring the practical value of appropriately tuning the regularization strength.
-In Figure \ref{figure: effect of lambda on metrics}, we observe that for $\lambda \in (0, 0.28]$ both metrics improve.
-At $\lambda = 0.28$, the method achieves a substantial reduction of approximately 33\% in the average prediction-set size and 25\% in the \#Superclasses.
-Notably, we demonstrate that this tuning process for $\lambda$ can be conducted using only 20\% of the data, requires just a single trial, and can be completed within a matter of minutes.
+As for the average set size \tomt{(blue curve in Figure \ref{figure: effect of lambda on metrics}(left))}, observe that it initially decreases for small values of $\lambda$, aligned with Theorem \ref{thm:avgSize_behavior}.
+Then, after reaching a minimum, the metric increases with $\lambda$. \tomt{The existence of a stable range of $\lambda$ in which both metrics exhibit significant improvement underscores the practicality of our tuning approach, which adds no more than a few minutes to the calibration stage.} \tomt{In Figure \ref{figure: effect of lambda on metrics}(right), we present the effect of $\lambda$ on the worst class-conditional coverage gap.
+As shown, this metric remains relatively stable across the range of $\lambda$ values. \tom{Interestingly, varying $\lambda$ does not induce a tradeoff between prediction set size and worst class-conditional coverage, in contrast to other hyperparameters such as temperature scaling \citep{dabah2025temperature}.}}

-In the supplementary we further show robustness of a class-conditional coverage metric to changes in $\lambda$.